Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 13 Oktober 2024 20.26.52 UTC
+- WIB: Minggu, 13 Oktober 2024 21.23.30 UTC
-- WITA: Minggu, 13 Oktober 2024 21.26.52 UTC
+- WITA: Minggu, 13 Oktober 2024 22.23.30 UTC
-- WIT: Minggu, 13 Oktober 2024 22.26.52 UTC
+- WIT: Minggu, 13 Oktober 2024 23.23.30 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: friendship
+Kategori: inspirational